UP951154/PlacementDiary/README.md

 ## Installation

-Install this with node, by typing the following code into the terminal
+Install node and run the following commands on the terminal

 ```bash
   npm install my-project